 - Cuckoos may not wear armor.
 They may use any weapon they find but the weapon has a 1/6 chance of breaking or being absent-mindedly discarded after any fight, and they cannot buy weapons unless weapons are the only thing available to buy in a shop.

-- Cuckoos add their level to hit with an improvised weapon.
+- Cuckoos add their level to hit and damage with an improvised weapon.

 - A number of times per day equal to their level a Cuckoo can be distracted by something else and declare their Obliviousness in the face of danger and consider their AC to be 0/19 for an attack.